Azure/azure-storage-net/README.md

 The Windows Azure SDK for .NET allows you to build Windows Azure applications that take advantage of scalable cloud computing resources.

-This repository contains the open source subset of the .NET SDK.
+This repository contains the open source subset of the .NET Storage SDK.
 For documentation of the complete SDK, please see the [Windows Azure .NET Developer Center](http://www.windowsazure.com/en-us/develop/net/).

 # Features